Welcome to FHCI Guidance 24-25

 How do I book a guidance appointment?

-Your portal to contacting guidance counsellors to discuss career/pathways programming and course changes is a LINK on the Guidance page within the FHCI website.
+Your portal to contacting guidance counsellors to discuss career/pathways programming and course changes is to complete the Request for a Guidance Appointment Form.
+We will not be making course changes unless they are to accommodate a pathway to graduation.

 Fill out the Google Form with as much detail as you can – this will help your counsellor to decide how to respond to your request to resolve your issue as quickly as possible.